kryptokrauts/nft-watch-dao/docs/code-of-conduct.md

 ## Violation detected?

-If an NFT collection violates this Code of Conduct, anybody is encouraged to report the NFT collection and provide adequate evidence.
+If an NFT collection violates this Code of Conduct, every community member is encouraged to report the NFT collection and provide adequate evidence.